Skip to main content

 4.2 Detection and Analysis

-• Monitor systems and networks for indicators of compromise
+• Review available service, application, authentication, and infrastructure signals for indicators of compromise

 • Validate and classify the incident